Jonathan Company: Battles

 Eli Zohar insisted that the company could conquer the hill and defend it, and the regional headquarters approved the advance.
 The company changed track, bypassing the hill southward toward the valley, and marching up the hill.
 Due to the element of surprise – a combination of darkness and the unexpected route of attack – the company took the hill with relatively few casualties, all of whom were not fatally wounded.

 All through the night, the young soldiers searched for the protective tunnels dug by the Turks, but to no avail.
 They tried digging trenches in the rocky ground, but were unsuccessful, and so, they started heaping up stones in order to make protective mounds in advance of the immanent counter-attack.
 Furthermore, they faced superior Arab fire supporting the enemy from the hill across the valley, at a distance of only several hundred meters.

 The Arabs started to bombard the company soldiers in the morning.
-The bombardment lasted until the afternoon hours, after which an Arab force comprising Egyptian, Sudanese, Polish, German and Serb soldiers climbed the hill in an attempt to conquer it.
+The bombardment lasted until the afternoon, after which an Arab force comprising Egyptian, Sudanese, Polish, German and Serb soldiers climbed the hill in an attempt to conquer it.

 At the top of the hill was an ancient well, which was empty of water and was being used as a refuge point for the wounded soldiers.
 Out of 70 company soldiers, some 25 were wounded in battle and taken to the cave.
 An additional five soldiers were killed as the Arabs advanced.
 Eli Zohar was among the wounded too, but in the cave, he took the entire stock of mortar shells from the wounded soldier in charge of them, and exploded them on the advancing Arab forces who were now only dozens of meters away.
 Additional battle actions taken simultaneously by other company soldiers brought the Arab attack to a halt and they retreated.
 Later, Zohar was recommended by Arieli for an official medal of courage for his actions in this battle.
 Of the six soldiers killed in action, two were 16 year- old privates.